Revolutionizing the Car Buying Experience: Eliminate Finance Frictions

 Compounding the accuracy challenges of digital retailing payment quoting tools and different interpretations of ‘penny perfect’ is the traditional timing of when finance typically gets involved in the deal.
 Spilt almost evenly, the majority of dealers don’t secure a lender decision until after Sales has four-squared the deal, negotiated the payment and obtained a verbal “yes” from the customer.

-This approach, designed by dealers for dealers, can have the unintended consequence of adding frictions to the buying experience and perpetuating trust challenges when the ‘negotiated’ terms cannot be matched to a qualifying lender program – creating process bottlenecks and other profit leaks when the deal must be re-worked in the F&I office.
+This approach, designed by dealers for dealers, can have the unintended consequence of adding frictions to the car buying experience and perpetuating trust challenges when the ‘negotiated’ terms cannot be matched to a qualifying lender program – creating process bottlenecks and other profit leaks when the deal must be re-worked in the F&I office.

 The Solution: Changing When and How The Customer Is Introduced to Qualified Finance Information

-Early Finance Involvement: A Game Changer
+Early Finance Involvement: A Car Buying Experience Game Changer

 There is an opportunity to reverse-engineer this old school workflow and overlap the start of sales and finance activities, digitally or otherwise.
 As a part of a “credit-first” car buying experience, with early prequalification’s the faster and more profitably the deal can be structured.
 Quoting accurate, qualified numbers is also a trust multiplier, helping you the dealer and your customer to come together much faster.